 Improv

-In addition to writing, I ventured out of my comfort zone and into improv by taking classes at Second City.
-The result?
-I formed my own improv troupe, appropriately named Coffee Breath, and performed on stages, including Comedy Bar and Bad Dog Theatre.
+In addition to writing, I’ve ventured out of my comfort zone and into improv, first by taking classes at Second City, then by forming my own improv troupe, Coffee Breath.
+We’ve performed on multiple stages, including Comedy Bar and Bad Dog Theatre.

 Stand-Up

-My love for performing and public speaking prompted me to get into stand-up comedy.
-I performed in shows at Free Times Cafe in and in Black Sheep Comedy’s competition at 120 Diner (pictured below).
+My love for performing and public speaking has also prompted me to get into stand-up comedy.
+I’ve performed in shows at Free Times Cafe and in Black Sheep Comedy’s competition at 120 Diner (pictured below).
 I won first place in the latter.